Utah Admin. Code R315-262-17 - General - Conditions for Exemption for a Large Quantity Generator that Accumulates Hazardous Waste

 ownership of stock, voting rights, or otherwise, except that contractors who

-operate generator facilities on behalf of a different person shall not be
+operate generator facilities on behalf of a different person may not be

-large quantity generator notifies the Director at least thirty (30) days prior
+The large quantity generator notifies the director at least 30 days before

-to receiving the first shipment from a very small quantity generator(s) using
+receiving the first shipment from a very small quantity generators using EPA

-form the name(s) and site address(es) for the very small quantity generator(s)
+the names and site addresses for the very small quantity generators as well as

-as well as the name and business telephone number for a contact person for the
+the name and business telephone number for a contact person for the very small

-the name, site address, and contact information for the very small quantity
+records shall identify the name, site address, and contact information for the

-generator and include a description of the hazardous waste received, including
+very small quantity generator and include a description of the hazardous waste

 (3) The large quantity generator complies